Comparing StoneX Group (SNEX) & Its Competitors

 |$638.76 million

-StoneX Group has higher revenue, but lower earnings than its competitors.
-StoneX Group is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.
+StoneX Group has higher revenue, but lower earnings than its peers.
+StoneX Group is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.

 Profitability

-This table compares StoneX Group and its competitors’ net margins, return on equity and return on assets.
+This table compares StoneX Group and its peers’ net margins, return on equity and return on assets.

 |Net Margins